thelastpickle/cassandra-reaper/README.md

     * *repairParallelism*: Defines the used repair parallelism for scheduled repair runs.
 (Optional)
     * *intensity*: Defines the repair intensity for scheduled repair runs.
 (Optional)
     * *scheduleDaysBetween*: Defines the amount of days to wait between scheduling new repairs.
-                             For example, use value 7 for weekly schedule.
+                             For example, use value 7 for weekly schedule, and 0 for continuous.
     * *scheduleTriggerTime*: Defines the time for first scheduled trigger for the run.
                              If you don't give this value, it will be next mid-night (UTC).
                              Give date values in ISO format, e.g. "2015-02-11T01:00:00".
 (Optional)